Last update: 06/29/2026

 Postal customs clearance:

-The shipping and import of postal shipments are handled by national postal companies that have entered into special agreements with the customs authorities and the United States Postal Service (USPS).
-The postal customs clearance process is generally easier and cheaper because it is based on the "Treaty concerning the formation of a General Postal Union."
-However, the customs clearance processes for this method have now been amended for commercial shipments and all private consignments with a goods value exceeding USD 100.
+The shipping and import of postal items is handled by national postal operators that have special agreements with customs authorities and the United States Postal Service (USPS).
+The postal customs clearance process is generally simpler and more cost-efficient, as it is based on the Universal Postal Union framework.
+With the current adjustments, U.S. Customs authorities aim to align the data requirements and duty levels with those of commercial customs clearance of non-postal service providers.

 Commercial customs clearance:

-When goods are shipped with DHL Express, they are registered by DHL as the customs broker in the United States.
-Payment of the payable duties takes place according to the "Incoterm" (International Commercial Terms) agreed between the sender and the recipient, which establishes who is responsible for costs and risks during transport and for customs clearance.
+When shipping with DHL Express, the goods declaration is made by DHL as the customs broker in the USA.
+Payment of the duties is made according to the "Incoterm" agreed between sender and recipient, which determines who is responsible for costs, risks and customs clearance.

-The new shipping process is not applicable for private customers.
+For private customers, there are no additional changes resulting from the new regulation.
 Further information is available at the US country site (German only).

 Is this answer helpful?